 - The Recover Source and High-Tension button enables to start source from an off or poweron state to emitting. - Set the High-Tension to a default value, which may not match the intended (maximum) value for the microscope.
-Adjust the High-Tension value using the TEM UI. - The system reports the progress of the source, which may take more than 10 minutes to reach an emitting state. - It is compatible with all FEGs, but not with Thermionic sources.
+Adjust the High-Tension value on the home page. - The system reports the progress of the source, which may take more than 10 minutes to reach an emitting state. - It is compatible with all FEGs, but not with Thermionic sources.